Skip to Content

 black siberian cat close up with organge collar and green background

-My green eyed black Siberian Cat
+My Green Eyed Black Siberian Cat

-In Summary: Siberian Cat Colors
+In Summary: Siberian Colors

-As you can see, Siberian cats come in a wide range of colors and patterns.
-I have a solid black Siberian cat, Alexei.
-However, his underbelly is more smoke and apparently his coat may change over time to become more chocolate brown.
-Now that I have him I don’t care what color he is as I love him so much!
+I have a solid Siberian black cat, Alexei.
+However, his underbelly is more smoke, and his coat may change over time to become more chocolate brown.
+Now that I have him, I don’t care what color he is.
+I love him so much!

 siberian blue kitten